 We asked our audience to share with us their acne stories, they were so touching that we were left teary eyed.
 Acne is more common than we think, and a lot of the times the more we try to control it, the worse it can get.
 Acne is common, normal, and out of our control, so don't let acne define you.

 In high school, I had perfect skin until halfway through 12th grade.
 Like, picture perfect skin - hardly any pimples ever.
 I specifically remember thinking to myself "wow, I am so lucky to not have acne like all my friends".
 If I only knew then what I know now...

 In 12th grade, I started to get large pimples all over.
+Stress from college made it worse.
 I developed a habit of picking and popping them which only made the situation worse.
 My acne wasn't too severe, though, probably on the more moderate side.
 I started a birth control pill and that seemed to help.
 My acne went away with the exception of a few occasional pimples.

 In college, it started again during a particularly difficult senior year fall semester.
 I think stress brought it on combined with the fact that I went off my birth control.
 This time, the pimples were painful, itchy, and deep under my skin.

 I went to see a dermatologist and they prescribed epiduo (topical cream) and minocycline (antibiotic).
 I think the antibiotics really helped to clear it up.
 My acne was back under control and I let my skincare routine slowly slip my mind.